Vitamin A is a dominant vitamin of the skin.

-Vitmain A is a dominant vitamin of the skin because it has fundamental role in control of normal activities of the skin cells.
-Vitamin A is of great importance in controlling normal activities of the DNA of the nucleus of the cell as well as mitochondria (powerhouse of the cell).
+It is because it has fundamental role in control of normal activities of the skin cells.
+Vitamin A controls normal activities of the DNA of the nucleus of the cell as well as the mitochondria (powerhouse of the cell).

 Retinol is a very active, alcohol form.
 It is less irritant than retinoic acid.
 The main difficulty with retinol is its formulation.
 It is difficult to make a cream with retinol and keep it active.
 Generally Retinol has a limited shelf life.

-Retinoic acid (Retin A) is the most metabolically active form of vitamin A. Since it’s an acid form, first time users may develop retinoic reaction in the form of peeling, flackiness and some breakouts.
-Most people don’t like this kind of reaction thus if you are vitamin A first time user, start slow, choose vitamin A in the form of Retinyl Palmitate and build up your tolerance to the higher concentration or different form.
+Retinoic acid (Retin A) is the most metabolically active form.
+Since it’s an acid form, first time users may develop retinoic reaction.
+It shows in the form of peeling, flackiness and some breakouts.
+Most people don’t like this kind of reaction.
+Therefore if you are first time vitamin A user, start slow.
+Choose vitamin A in the form of Retinyl Palmitat.
+Then you can build up your tolerance to the higher concentration or different form.

 Vitamin A produces the following changes:

-- it affects the genes of the cells so that the keratinocytes (predominant skin cells) grow and look more normal; it is a regulator or normaliser of the DNA.
-It increases the growth of the basal layer (growth layer) of the skin cells, which may be the predominant reason or the thickenig of the skin
+- affects the genes of the cells so that the keratinocytes (predominant skin cells) grow and look more normal; it is a regulator or normaliser of the DNA.
+It increases the growth of the basal layer (growth layer) of the skin cells, which may be the predominant reason or the thickening of the skin

 - not only does skin get thicker; it also heals faster because the cells are growing faster – speeds up cell turn-over

-- it affects the fibroblast cells, the most important cells in the dermis which are responsible for production of collagen and elastin
+- affects the fibroblast cells, the most important cells in the dermis which are responsible for production of collagen and elastin

-- it increases the secretion of natural moisturizing factors by the fibroblast cells into the space between the cells, allowing the skin to retain more water with some puffing out of the wrinkles
+- increases the secretion of natural moisturizing factors by the fibroblast cells into the space between the cells, allowing the skin to retain more water with some puffing out of the wrinkles

 - repairs UV damage

-All above mentioned factors impove the appearance, structure and tone of the skin as well as help to reduce fine lines, wrinkles and hyperpigmentation.
+In conclusion vitamin A is essential in improving the appearance, structure and tone of the skin as well as help to reduce fine lines, wrinkles and hyperpigmentation.